SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modelling Spillover

 Based on the assumptions about spillover mentioned earlier in this paper, we have generated a plot between the probability of spillover in the host network and the fraction of links between the reservoir and the host network (Figure \ref{fig:8}).

-It is important to mention that when the fraction of links is around 0.00135, the probability of spillover remains relatively low.
+It is important to mention that when the fraction of links is smaller than 0.0013, the probability of spillover remains very low.
 However, beyond this threshold, there is a noticeable increase in the probability of spillover.
-Therefore, we can conclude that the fraction of 0.00135 of the total possible inter-network links acts as a clear threshold, indicating a distinct phase transition.
+Therefore, we can conclude that the fraction of 0.0013 of the total possible inter-network links acts as a clear threshold, indicating a distinct phase transition.

 In the next scenario, the number of links between the novel host population network and reservoir network has been kept constant at 1000.
 However, the inter-network infection rate ($\beta_{12}$) has been systematically reduced from 0.7 to 0.005.
 The infection rate within the novel host population network ($\beta_{11}$) is set to zero, while the infection rate within the reservoir network ($\beta_{22}$) remains at 0.15.
 The novel host network and the reservoir network maintain the same topology as previously mentioned.
 It is assumed that ten random nodes are infected during each iteration.